Compliance

 Sample agency disclosure:

 "[Agency Name] uses artificial intelligence to match candidates with job opportunities and screen applications.
 Our AI analyzes your resume, skills, and experience to identify relevant positions.
-If you have questions about our AI use or would like to request human-only review, contact [email]."
+If you have questions about our AI use or would like to request human-only review, contact [email].
+For more on your rights, visit EEOC AI guidance.
+We comply with all applicable laws, including NYC Local Law 144, Illinois AIVIA, and California AB 2930."

 3. Bias Audits (NYC, California)